United States v. Khalid Sheikh Mohammed: The trial in a military commission

-This image, the first to be made public following Khalid Sheikh Mohammed's capture, stirred controversy, because Janet Hamlin, the courtroom illustrator, was called upon to redraw the image when Mohammed said the original version made his nose too large.
+This image, the first to be made public following Khalid Sheikh Mohammed's capture, stirred controversy because Janet Hamlin, the courtroom illustrator, was called upon to redraw the image when Mohammed said the original version made his nose too large.

 On February 11, 2008, at a Pentagon press briefing, original charges were announced by Brigadier General Thomas W. Hartmann against six accused.
 By the time charges were "referred" (the military procedural equivalent of an indictment) in May 2008, there were only five accused.
 Later, it was revealed that the military commission Convening Authority (Susan Crawford, at the time) who referred the charges had seen evidence that the additional detainee originally charged, Mohammed al-Qahtani, had been tortured in military custody.
 Crawford determined that, as a result, he could not be prosecuted.

 The trial was first presided over by military judge Colonel Ralph Kohlmann.
-The trial began in June 5, 2008, with the arraignment.
+The trial began on June 5, 2008, with the arraignment.
 Court personnel, prosecutors, defense attorneys, victims and family members of victims, as well as members of the press and non-governmental organizations, all traveled to Guantanamo Naval Station for the arraignment.

 The U.S. Department of Defense has built a $12 million "Expeditionary Legal Complex" in Guantánamo with a courtroom designed to protect classified information, and capable of trying the alleged co-conspirators before one judge and jury.
 Only members of the defense teams of each of the five defendants, the prosecution team, court staff, and jury members may enter the courtroom itself.
 Media and other observers may watch unclassified proceedings only, sequestered in a room behind thick glass, located at the back of the large court facility.
 The sound from the courtroom to the spectator gallery is delayed 40 seconds, to allow the judge or court security officer to cut the sound feed, when necessary to protect classified information.